modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/16_scEmailOrderStatusUpdate.md

-The Email Order Status Update chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to email status updates
+The scEmailOrderStatusUpdate chunk is used when sending a [status update](../Manager/Orders/Update_Status)

-## Default scCart chunk
+## Default scEmailOrderStatusUpdate chunk

 ```` html
 <p>[[%simplecart.email.salutation]]</p>